 - Students are prepared to receive their sacraments in the second and eighth grade years.
 In collaboration with our families, preparation for the sacraments of First Penance and First Holy Communion (in second grade) and Confirmation (in the eighth grade) are an important part of our Catholic curriculum.

-- Saint Rita School is blessed by the presence of our priest in all aspects of school life.
-The parish priest visits all grade levels and blesses, teaches, and provides students with an outstanding example of his vocation to the priesthood.
-Father also participates in a wide range of school activities and sports with the students.
+- Saint Rita School is blessed by the presence of our priests in school life.
+The parish priests visit all grade levels and bless, teach, and provide students with an outstanding example of the vocation to the priesthood.

 - Teachers at Saint Rita School provide an excellent example of following Christ through word and deed, both in and out of the classroom.